z46-dev/golog/README.md

 # golog

-A simple golang logging module that adds fancy headers and timestamps with stdinput functionality as well
+A simple golang logging module that adds fancy headers and timestamps